 - Moment distribution shall be done in such a way that 15% of the support moments shall be added to the span moment without the support moments getting reduced.

-- The section within the span shall be designed for the increased span moment which will account for the concentrated & isolated loading that may act within one span.
+- The section within the span shall be designed for the increased span moment which will account for the concentrated and isolated loading that may act within one span.

 - Moment redistribution is not allowed if